-From time to time the Committee reviews the Board to assess the skills and characteristics required of Board members in the context of the current composition of the Board.
-This assessment includes issues of diversity in numerous factors, understanding of and achievements in the restaurant industry, board service, business, finance, marketing, and community involvement.
-These factors, and any other qualifications considered useful by the Committee, are reviewed in the context of an assessment of the perceived needs of the Board at a particular point.
-As a result, the priorities and emphasis of the Committee and of the Board may change from time to time to take into account changes in business and other trends, and the portfolio of skills and experience of current and prospective Board members.
-Therefore, while focused on the achievement and the ability of potential candidates to make a positive contribution with respect to such factors, the Committee has not established specific minimum criteria or qualifications that a nominee must possess.
+From time to time the Nominating and Governance Committee reviews the Board to assess the skills and characteristics required of Board members in the context of the current composition of the Board.
+This assessment includes issues of diversity in numerous factors, understanding of and achievements in the restaurant industry, board service, business, finance, marketing and community involvement.
+These factors, and any other qualifications considered useful by the Nominating and Governance Committee, are reviewed in the context of an assessment of the perceived needs of the Board at a particular point.
+As a result, the priorities and emphasis of the Nominating and Governance Committee and of the Board may change from time to time to take into account changes in business and other trends, and the portfolio of skills and experience of current and prospective Board members.
+Therefore, while focused on the achievement and the ability of potential candidates to make a positive contribution with respect to such factors, the Nominating and Governance Committee has not established specific minimum criteria or qualifications that a nominee must possess.

-Consideration of new Board nominee candidates typically involves a series of internal discussions, review of information concerning candidates, and interviews with selected candidates.
+Consideration of new Board nominee candidates typically involves a series of internal discussions, review of information concerning candidates and interviews with selected candidates.
 In general, candidates for nomination to the Board are suggested by Board members or by employees.
+In determining the slate of nominees for the 2004 annual meeting, the Nominating and Governance Committee considered a number of candidates recommended by shareholders, directors and others.
+Mr. Harkey and Mr. Taft were both recommended to the Nominating and Governance Committee for nomination to the Board by non-management directors who are also shareholders, and were nominated as candidates for election to the Board by the Nominating and Governance Committee.
 In 2004 the Company did not employ a search firm or pay fees to other third parties in connection with seeking or evaluating Board nominee candidates.
-The Committee will consider director candidates recommended by shareholders.
-The Committee evaluates candidates proposed by shareholders using the same criteria as for other candidates.
-The name of any recommended candidate for director, together with a brief biographical sketch, a document indicating the candidate's willingness to serve if elected, and evidence of the nominating person's ownership of Company stock should be sent to the Corporate Secretary of the Company using one of the methods set forth in "Communications from Shareholders to the Board," below.
+The Nominating and Governance Committee will consider director candidates recommended by shareholders.
+The Nominating and Governance Committee evaluates candidates proposed by shareholders using the same criteria as for other candidates.
+The name of any recommended candidate for director, together with a brief biographical sketch, a document indicating the candidate's willingness to serve if elected and evidence of the nominating person's ownership of Company stock should be sent to the Corporate Secretary of the Company using one of the methods set forth in "Communications from Shareholders to the Board," below.

 Strategic Planning Committee.
-This Committee was constituted on April 21,
+This committee was constituted on April 21,

 2004 specifically to work with the Company's senior management to create and implement a strategic plan for the Company.
-The Committee and Company management assemble and analyze data pertaining to the Company's business plan, competitive environment and objectives, and other factors relevant to the Company's concepts, products, and services, ultimately preparing and recommending plans, timetables, strategies, options, and procedures for the Company's long-term growth and success.
-Upon completion and presentation of a final strategic plan to be implemented and monitored by management, the Committee will transition into an oversight role, and ultimately may be dissolved, subject to reformation from time to time as the Board may deem necessary.
+The Strategic Planning Committee and Company management assembled and analyzed data pertaining to the Company's business plan, competitive environment and objectives and other factors relevant to the Company's concepts, products and services, ultimately preparing and recommending plans, timetables, strategies, options and procedures for the Company's long-term growth and success.
+The Strategic Planning Committee is currently inactive; however, it is subject to reformation from time to time as the Board may deem necessary.